venim1103/MCU_toolchain_Linux_Android/README.md

 ##Usage instructions

-All uploaded files you edit, build and flash into your machine should be put into the correct avr or stm32 folder and be named "main.c".
+All uploaded files you edit, build and flash into your machine should be put into the correct avr, stm32 or stm32vl folder and be named "main.c".

 Device:	Command